Fiona Wallace – Veterinarian

 Carlie Simon – Veterinary Nurse

-Carlie is currently studying Veterinary nursing at Kurri Kurri TAFE and will be fully qualified in June.
+Carlie has been with New Lambton Veterinary Clinic for 5 years.
+She graduated in Veterinary nursing at Kurri Kurri TAFE two years ago and with hard work and determination has become one of our senior veterinary nurses.
+She has two British Blue cats, Tinks and Lewis, and is alo our reptile handling nurse, having had a number of snake pets while she was growing up.
 “My lifelong goal has been to work with animals and I really could not imagine doing anything else” says Carlie.
 “I work at the clinic most days so I look forward to seeing you all”.

 Rene Dormehl – Receptionist

 Rene arrived from South Africa to Tamworth nearly a decade ago, and worked there and in two local clinics before joining us as our first proper Receptionist in early 2017.
 Rene lives on a property locally with her son, daughter, three dogs, two cats and a guinea pig, as well as her beautiful horses.
 She has a passion for all animals, and a particular interest in birds.
 Rene can be found on weekends riding the horses, attending local rodeos with her barrel racing, camp drafting daughter, or chilling at home on the farm with her DIY projects